What Is a Medicaid "Spend Down"?

-Medicaid spend downs can work for some people, but sometimes they’re as bad as they sound.
-If you have a situation where your father needs Medicaid to pay for a nursing home but your mother’s health is OK.
-You can drain their savings to make your father poorer and eligible, but then your mom will have even less on which to live.
+- Your father needs Medicaid to pay for a nursing home but your mother is in good health.
+You drain their savings accounts so your father becomes eligible, but now your mom has even less assets on which to live.

-That’s why some people use a Medicaid-compliant annuity.
+This is why some people use a Medicaid-compliant annuity instead.

 An annuity is a fixed amount that is paid out each year for the rest of an individual's lifetime.
 You provide the insurance company with a lump sum in exchange for a guaranteed income stream.